EdwinFairchild/ELFInsight-VSCode/README.md

 # ELFInsight: A Powerful ELF Symbol and Call Graph Visualizer for VS Code

 Welcome to **ELFInsight**, your go-to Visual Studio Code extension for analyzing ELF files with ease!
 ELFInsight offers a streamlined, user-friendly interface to view symbol tables, inspect memory usage, and visualize function call graphs.

 ![](overview.png)
 ![](callgraph.png)

+### 🚀 How to Use:
+1. **Open your embedded project**:
+   - Find your elf file, click on it and it will open with ELFInsight as long as no other extension is set to open `.elf` files.
+The symbol table and memory usage will be displayed and the call graph will be generated.

+2. **Reccomendation**:
+    - To improve call graph results, compile your code with optimization level `-Og` **(Optimize for Debugging)** this helps keep debugging information to capture indirect function calls like pointers to functions etc.
+    - ElfInsight will if the elf file being read was not made with the same version of ARM GNU binaries pointed to in the settings, there will be a missmatch of debug information structure.
+---
 ### ✨ Features:
 1. **ELF Symbol Table Viewer**:
    - Effortlessly view all symbols in your ELF files, categorized by name, section, type, size, and memory address.